 There are numerous ways to present it.
 However, I always recommend that you are thorough.

 Disavow file should either list root domains or precise links to your website.
 Generally speaking, I recommend that you use root domains.
 If you disavow domain as a whole, you avoid future spammy links from that website.

 In case of a manual penalty, it is good if you add description of your previous attempts to remove problematic links.
 It is good if you mention your previous communication with webmaster which will show Google your determination to resolve the issue.

 After creating a file, it needs to be uploaded to the disavow tool.
 By doing this, Google is able to access your file.

 One of the potential problems is removal of links that are actually beneficial to us.

 But, how can you differentiate good links from bad ones?
-We will tell you in a bit.
+I will tell you in a bit.

 What are the top 3 reasons to disavow links?

 As I mentioned previously, disavow tool is a great way to get rid of all those toxic backlinks which represent a potential hazard to your website.
 Nevertheless, we need to be very conservative with this.
 Disavowing links is something that you should do according to a present need.
 Based on the number of spammy links you are getting, you will have to be more or less active.